-As representative garden in Suzhou, Lions Grove Garden is an ideal place for sightseeing because of its richly ornamental pavilions and towers in different styles each of which has its own story and history.
-Lions Grove Garden is notable for its labyrinthine rockery made of limestone from Taihu Lake so the garden is regarded as the Kingdom of Rockery.
-In the past, there was a Nine-Lion Peak (nine stone lions standing in a row) at the north of Xiaofangting.
-But due to the changes and ravages of the time and erosion, the peak now little resemble to the lions.
+Much like other gardens in Suzhou, Lion’s Grove Garden is an ideal place for sightseeing because of its richly-ornamental pavilions and towers in different styles, each of which has its own story and history.
+Lion’s Grove Garden is notable for its labyrinthine rock quarries made of limestone from Taihu Lake such that the garden is regarded as the Kingdom of Rocks.

 Opening Time: 07:30 to 17:00